TKSM6/tksm6.github.io/content/rants-and-stories/cards-i-used-to-know.md

 The fact that the baseball card, and the sports card in general, made it to my generation is a minor miracle.
 Baseball has been badly outstripped by football and basketball in the minds, lives and feeds of American kids.
 I can’t speak much on modern children considering I have none, but I imagine sports cards don’t quite match up to Candy Crush or an Xbox.
 And yet, they survive.
 I can appreciate its timeless appeal for a kid that loves sports with the cool pictures, stats, collector’s appeal.
 But you can’t play games on it.

-<iframe width="560" height="315" src="[https://www.youtube.com/embed/iXN0FKSzch8?start=161](https://www.youtube.com/embed/iXN0FKSzch8?start=161 "https://www.youtube.com/embed/iXN0FKSzch8?start=161")" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_These people are at a Job Lot I've been to several times in Dartmouth, MA.
-It's a dude shopping and bitching, but I fast-forwarded you to the point where the host tells you everything you need to know about Job Lot._

 I remember the first pack of cards I got.
 It was an old box set of 100+ from the late 80s/early 90s made of the flimsy, papery material that was the norm back then.
 My dad picked them up from Ocean State Job Lot.
-For those not from the Northeast, the Lot is basically a Walmart with weirder, cheaper stuff.
+For those unfamiliar, the Lot is basically a Walmart with weirder, cheaper stuff.
 Finding a box of 25-year-old baseball cards is par for the course.
 I’d say they couldn’t have cost more than $10.

+<iframe width="560" height="315" src="[https://www.youtube.com/embed/iXN0FKSzch8?start=161](https://www.youtube.com/embed/iXN0FKSzch8?start=161 "https://www.youtube.com/embed/iXN0FKSzch8?start=161")" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_These people are at a Job Lot I've been to several times in Dartmouth, MA.
+It's a bit dull, but I fast-forwarded you to the point where the host tells you everything you need to know about Job Lot._

 At that point, I was eight or nine years old and a full-blown Red Sox fan following their curse–busting World Series win in ’04.
 Of course, I had no idea who any of the players in the old set were.
 I recognized Tony Gwynn, but only because his son was playing in the MLB by that point.
 But my love for cards arose from something else.